ClxS/ConveyorPlayground/README.md

 Discrete positioning based console driven Factorio-inspired Conveyor System.

 Basic proof of concept thrown together in a couple of hours.
 Code is messy and not suitable for use!
-Images below show it's evolution over time.

 # Build Process